Harborough, Oadby and Wigston

 Harborough, Oadby and Wigston (/ˈhɑːrbərə, -bʌrə/) is a constituency (Note: A county constituency (for the purposes of election expenses and type of returning officer)) covering the south east of Leicestershire (Note: But excluding Blaby District since 1974) represented in the House of Commons of the UK Parliament (Note: As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.) since 2017 by Neil O'Brien of the Conservative Party.

-It is considered a safe seat for the Conservative Party, as there has been a Conservative MP here since 1950.
+It is considered a safe seat for the Conservative Party, as the seat has been represented by a Conservative MP since 1950.